kristofzerbe/kiko.io/source/_posts/Meaningful-automatic-versioning-with-T4.md

   - Visual Studio
 categories:
   - C#
-date: 2020-06-27 17:57:18
-subtitle: How to implement versioning in C# projects the better way
 ---

 Every developer has to have an idea of versioning his products.
 If you work with Visual Studio you have the ``Assembly Information`` in the project properties dialog, to enter it manually everytime you want to release a new version: